Angel or Little Devil

 As an Alpha, I didn’t want to leave a terrible impression on my guest so I tried to calm down my raging hormones and let him go.

 He got up and dusted his clothes with a smug smile.
 He was wearing perfectly fitted jeans and a brown leather jacket with a white t-shirt underneath.
 His dark brown hair was slicked back and his sharp nose stood perfectly on his attractive face.

 “Can you still smell the Alpha?”
 I asked him, amused.

 He took the lungful air and let out his breath.
 “Of course, the smell is stronger now.”

-I walked closer to him with the smirk on my face.
+I walked closer to him with a smirk on my face.

-“I’m Alpha Aria Woods, its pleasure to have you here on my territory,” I said, extending my hand towards him when a loud growl came from behind me.
+“I’m Alpha Aria Woods, it’s a pleasure to have you here on my territory,” I said, extending my hand towards him when a loud growl came from the forest.